SusheelThapa/command/command/c/cat.md

    cat firstname.txt lastname.txt
    ```

-3. magine you're reading a long comic book, and you want to tell your friend about specific pages.
+3. Imagine you're reading a long comic book, and you want to tell your friend about specific pages.
 You can add page numbers to the comic using this command.

    ```shell
    cat -n comic.txt > numberedcomic.txt